 Not only do images help break up the text and give it color, personality and sex appeal, they also can be a great opportunity for you to add keywords for SEO to your website.
 Take advantage of putting images in your articles and the blessed alt-text you're allowed to manipulate.

-SEO Pro-Tip: In an effort to make sure all your efforts are white-hat and still provide value to a reader for accessibility reasons, make sure that your keyword variation you use in an image’s alt-text still explains something about the image.
-If the picture is of a puppy, please don’t put in the alt-text “SEO Keyword Guide”.
-Try and be creative to find a way to still include a couple of descriptive words about the text along with a variation of the keyword.
-Ideally you’ve chose images that directly relate to the topic of your article so this shouldn’t be too tough to do.
+SEO Pro-Tip: In an effort to make sure all your efforts are white-hat and still provide value to a reader for accessibility reasons, make sure that your keyword variation you use in an image's alt-text still explains something about the image.
+If the picture is of a puppy, please don't put in the alt-text "SEO Keyword Guide".

-10. Use Keywords in URL
+10. Use Keywords in the URL

-Last, but not least, when it comes to adding keywords to your website to maximize your onsite SEO, you should always try to put your primary keyword in the main page URL of the article you’ve written.
-If you’ve done the steps above and put your primary keyword in the title of your article, it should be in the URL automatically when you go to publish it.
-But even if your title is similar to the main keyword but doesn’t include it completely, you should tweak your page URL to include it after the fact.
-Here is an example:
+If you've done the steps above and put your primary keyword in the title of your article, it should be in the URL automatically when you go to publish it.
+But even if your title is similar to the main keyword but doesn't include it completely, you should tweak your page URL to include it after the fact.

-There has often been talk among SEOs and content marketers of whether or not it’s necessary to put your primary keyword into your page URL and if it affects rankings.
-Based on a study we did here at BKA Content, analyzing around 60 posts over a 6 month period, the posts we had with a keyword as a part of the page URL were overwhelmingly ranking for that exact keyword, where posts that didn’t have the targeted keyword in the URL did not.
-That’s enough evidence for me that it IS effective to include the keyword in the page URL.
+There has often been talk among SEOs and content marketers of whether or not it's necessary to put your primary keyword into your page URL and if it affects rankings.
+Based on a study we did here at BKA Content, analyzing around 60 posts over a 6 month period, the posts we had with a keyword as a part of the page URL were overwhelmingly ranking for that exact keyword, where posts that didn't have the targeted keyword in the URL did not.

 SEO Pro Tip: During that same content marketing study we did here at BKA Content, there were some concerns that changing the URL after the fact might hurt any existing rankings we had for that page and that the page might not recover.
 After changing the URL after the fact (while always including a redirect from the original URL), there was always an immediate drop in tracked rankings in our keyword tracking tool, but it never affected our actual site traffic.
-In fact, almost every page that had the URL adjusted ended up rebounding in about 3-4 weeks in our keyword tracking tools to rank for more keywords than they were originally.

 WARNING: Avoid Keyword Stuffing